rigado/bootloader-tools/sd8/update-tools/README.md

 ### Monitor.js

-Monitor.js is a Node.js script that provides a simple utility to scan for BLE devices in the area.
+Monitor.js is a Node.js script which provides a simple utility to scan for BLE devices in the area.
 The device list can be filtered by invoking the script with the name of the device of interest.

 For example, if the script is run with no parameters:
 ```